Degrees of freedom (mechanics)

-The position of a single railcar (engine) moving along a track has one degree of freedom because the position of the car is defined by the distance along the track.
+As an example, the position of a single railcar (engine) moving along a track has one degree of freedom because the position of the car can be completely specified by a single number expressing its distance along the track from some chosen origin.
 A train of rigid cars connected by hinges to an engine still has only one degree of freedom because the positions of the cars behind the engine are constrained by the shape of the track.

-An automobile with highly stiff suspension can be considered to be a rigid body traveling on a plane (a flat, two-dimensional space).
-This body has three independent degrees of freedom consisting of two components of translation and one angle of rotation.
+For a second example, an automobile with a very stiff suspension can be considered to be a rigid body traveling on a plane (a flat, two-dimensional space).
+This body has three independent degrees of freedom consisting of two components of translation (which together specify its position) and one angle of rotation (which specifies its orientation).
 Skidding or drifting is a good example of an automobile's three independent degrees of freedom.

-The position and orientation of a rigid body in space is defined by three components of translation and three components of rotation, which means that it has six degrees of freedom.
+The position and orientation of a rigid body in space are defined by three components of translation and three components of rotation, which means that the body has six degrees of freedom.

-The exact constraint mechanical design method manages the degrees of freedom to neither underconstrain nor overconstrain a device.
+To ensure that a mechanical device's degrees of freedom neither underconstrain nor overconstrain it, its design can be managed using the exact constraint method.